MVOSlab-sdstate/mvos_hsi/README.md

 3. **Augmentation** of clipped hypercubes (flip/rotate/shear/scale) to expand training data.
 4. **Spectral plotting** tools to generate spectral profiles from pixels, ROIs, or leaf centers.

-The goal is to mirror the existing MATLAB calibration + clipping pipeline in a reproducible, Pythonic way.

----

 ## 1. Installation

 From PyPI: